In this article, you’ll learn about 10 natural and/or organic-approved preservatives to consider adding to your handmade products.

 Where to Buy Preservatives

-I’ve purchased from the first three shops, and have seen the others recommended for outside of the US:
+I’ve purchased from the first three shops, and have seen the others recommended for outside of the US.
+Be sure to read the descriptions of preservatives on a vendor’s website, many will offer formulating guidelines that will help you use them more effectively.

 - Formulator Sample Shop